RookiePrime/shop-shop/README.md

 ## Table of Contents

 - [Usage](#Usage)
 - [Questions](#Questions)
 - [Code-of-Conduct](#Code-of-Conduct)
 - [License](#License)

 ## Usage
 This website is not a functional site for actual products.
 Don't try to actually buy stuff on here!
+This was a project made in the University of Toronto's Full Stack Web Development Bootcamp.

 ## Questions
 If you need to reach me, my GitHub username (and a link to my profile page) is [RookiePrime](https://github.com/RookiePrime) and my email address is [kiefer.levine@protonmail.com](mailto:kiefer.levine@protonmail.com).